-The assumption is that punishment takes away the child’s freedom and therefore they will comply to regain control.
+The assumption is that punishment takes away the child’s freedom, and they will comply to regain control.

 However, there is another force at play here.

-When threatened with punishment, the child also loses the freedom to choose to not do their homework.
+When threatened with punishment, the child also loses the freedom to choose not to do homework.

 This is why punishment rarely works for parents of strong-willed children.

-Reverse psychology is a better solution for children who are less agreeable.
+Reverse psychology is a better solution for less agreeable children.

 “Don’t do your homework if you don’t want to.
-It’s ok with me, but you won’t learn as much and may fail the class.”
+It’s okay with me, but you won’t learn as much and may fail the class.”

-Doing homework now becomes a win-win situation that can motivate your child.
+Doing homework now becomes a win-win situation that can be what motivates a child.
 The child regains the autonomy that “don’t do your homework” was trying to remove.
 Their own choices will also help them pass their class.

-Parents will be more likely to get the results they desire using this alternative approach than if they use punishment.
+Parents will be more likely to get the desired results using this alternative approach than if they use punishment.